deepu2560/Netflix/README.md

 ## About The Project

 This is a Team Project made in 5 days by 5 Team Members.
-We tried to clone the Netflix OTT website.With all the Concepts we learned in Masai School till Unit-5.Checkout the preview of our Sony Website Clone and find the Source Code in the Main Branch.
+We tried to clone the Netflix OTT website.With all the Concepts we learned in Masai School till Unit-5.Checkout our Netflix Website Clone by clicking on the link below and find the Source Code in the Main Branch.
 <a href="https://netflix-lake-two.vercel.app/">
   <img src="https://github.com/anubis-x-ranger/projectScreenshots/blob/main/IMG_20220403_202708.jpg" alt="Logo" width="1000" >
 </a>